-My last blog was about the use of typology models getting in the way of development.
+A previous blog was about the use of typology models getting in the way of development.
 If we hold the models lightly, then there is less likelihood of that happening.
-So in addition to the brief recommendation I gave in the last blog, I think we need to hold the models lightly.
+So in addition to the brief recommendation I gave in that blog, I think we need to hold the models lightly.

 What does it mean?
 When we hold the models lightly we recognize that they are models—just models, not the ‘truth.’
 From Dictionary.com I found this definition of a model: